 Preheat oven to 375°F and line a 16 count muffin tin with parchment paper or silicone muffin liners.

-Place a large, non-stick pan over medium to high heat and heat the olive oil for 30 seconds.
-Add chopped onions and sauté for 4 minutes until brown.
+Place a large, non-stick pan over medium to high heat and heat 1/2 tbsp olive oil for 30 seconds.
+Add 6 oz chopped onions and sauté for 4 minutes until brown.

-In the same pan, add spinach and cook at high heat for 2 minutes until the leaves are tender.
+In the same pan, add 8 oz spinach and cook at high heat for 2 minutes until the leaves are tender.
 Remove from heat and leave to cool for 3 minutes.

-In a jug, add the eggs, egg whites, cream, milk, and half the cheese, and mix until well combined.
+In a jug, add the 4 eggs, 5 egg whites, 1/8 cup cream, 1/8 cup milk, and half of 1.5 oz cheese, and mix until well combined.

 Bake at 375°F for 20 minutes until the muffins are browned and puffed.
 Allow the egg muffins to cool for 5 minutes before popping out.
-Serve with toast and a tropical smoothie.
+Serve with toast, ketchup and a tropical smoothie.

 Amount Per Serving (1 serving)